adamzhen/adamzhen/README.md

   <img src="assets/githubprofilevid2.gif" alt="Intro GIF">
 </div>

-### Hello there 👋
+### Howdy 👋
 I'm Adam, a sophomore aerospace engineer at Texas A&M University, passionate about space exploration ✨
 - Former NASA MSFC Intern
 - Creator of [Project Icarus](https://adamzhen.github.io/Project-Icarus-Official/) - an interactive, educational website on NASA's Parker Solar Probe
 - On the Avionics & Controls (AVI) subteam of the TAMU Rocket Engine Design Team (see [TAMU-RED-AVI](https://github.com/TAMU-RED-AVI/TAMU-RED-AVI))
-- On a design team designing an indoor positioning device for the HERA facility at JSC (see [Team-Vestigo](https://github.com/adamzhen/Team-Vestigo))
+- On a design team designing an indoor tracking system for the HERA facility at JSC (see [Team-Vestigo](https://github.com/adamzhen/Team-Vestigo))
 - On a research team optimizing the biodegradibility of plastic forks using finite element analysis (see [FOODS-Scripts](https://github.com/adamzhen/FOODS-Scripts))

 ### Connect with me 🤙